 Lakeland’s revenues top €1bn as Lacpatrick merger beds in

-Lakeland Dairies processes 1.85 billion litres of milk a-year into a wide range of foods and ingredients that it sells to more than 80 countries around the world.
+Lakeland Dairies processes 1.85 billion litres of milk a year into a wide range of foods and ingredients

 Sales at co-op Lakeland Dairies breached €1 billion for the first time last year as the co-op took over rival Lacpatrick.